rpires71/milestone2/README.md

 As the site owner, I want users to feel inspired to explore destinations and engage with valuable content such as themed articles and concise travel guides that will be published.

 **Description**
 Internal linking between guides and destinations, layout management, and content organisation will be demonstrated in this section.
-By including “Read More” links within a grid format, 3–5 travel guides should be displayed.
+By including "Read More" links within a grid format, 3–5 travel guides should be displayed.

 **Acceptance Criteria**